mariadriada/appTest/README.md

 # appTest
-Project to make test web
+Project to make test web with Ionic v2

 /*********************